 For Coachella and Electric Daisy Festival, we’re given specs on the tent or stage location, load restrictions, and dimensions, but the rest is wide open for us to design around.
 We create construction drawings that detail the build materials, loading requirements, fixture numbers, and other breakouts.
 We love using LayOut for our drawings because we can move from 3D to 2D easily.
 Being able to set a viewport and manipulate the model in LayOut is a timesaver.
 Plus, when we need to export JPEGs, LayOut makes it seamless.

-From idea to inventory list, the SJ Lighting team leverages SketchUp throughout the project.
+From the idea to the inventory list, the SJ Lighting team leverages SketchUp throughout the project.

 Given how experiential your projects are, it seems like VR would be a great way to communicate your vision.
 Is your team leveraging mixed reality in presentations?